YevheniiBezpalchenko/YevheniiBezpalchenko/README.md

 - 👋 Hi, I’m @YevheniiBezpalchenko
-- 👀 I’m interested in programming on C# and C++, reading light novels and playing games
+- 👀 I’m interested in programming on Golang, reading light novels and playing games
-- 🌱 I’m currently learning Java and Flutter
+- 🌱 I’m currently learning Golang
 - 📫 How to reach me send email on yevhenii.bezpalchenko@nure.ua

 <!---